-The long-term deferred expenses as of December 31, 2011 and 2012 mainly included the cost related to issuance of convertible bonds (Note 21) to be amortized over 10 years using the effective interest rate method.
+The long-term deferred expenses as of December 31, 2012 and 2013 mainly included the cost related to issuance of convertible bonds (Note 22) amortized over 7 years using the effective interest rate method since January 2008.
 These issuance costs have been recorded as "Long-term deferred expenses."
-As of December 31, 2011 and 2012, the unamortized costs related to the issuance of convertible bonds amounted to RMB19,718,000 and RMB4,080,000 (US\$654,885), respectively.
+As of December 31, 2012 and 2013, the unamortized costs recorded in long-term deferred expenses related to the issuance of convertible bonds amounted to RMB4,080,000 and RMB166,000 (US\$27,421), respectively.